Deathxknight/Custom-flashable-Samsung-bootanimation/README.md

 # Custom files

-You can add your own qmg files to the zip . just make sure to chnage the permisions.
+You can add your own qmg files to the zip . just make sure to change the permisions.
 This wont overwrite your system files !

 If anyone has custom qmg files , ill make more modules with them and add them to this repo.